 The tale goes back to the late 1800s, when townspeople first began seeing these strange lights coming from the cemetery.
 Near the cemetery was a railroad workers' camp; one of the men was in charge of keeping kerosene lamps lit during the night.
 One day, sadly, the man and his son both drowned in the Muskegon River; since then, workers claimed to see lights in the cemetery that resembled the lit lanterns the man would light every night.

 When anyone dared approach, the lights would snuff themselves out.
 The story soon got around that the lights were being lit & carried by the dead man, in search for his son who had also perished.
 As the years went by and the cemetery grew larger, the phantom lights soon became engulfed in the gravestones themselves.

 To this day, people have witnessed - and STILL witness - these mysterious, glowing gravestones.
-In fact, you can see actual pictures of the glowing tombstones in the photo gallery above.
+In fact, you can see actual pictures of the glowing tombstones in the photo gallery below.